 Queen Anne with a View

-The Leavitt House requires complete rehabilitation with all new systems, bathroom, and kitchen needed.
+The Leavitt House requires complete interior rehabilitation with all new systems, bathroom, and kitchen needed.
 The house will be sold subject to preservation covenants attached to the deed.
-Purchaser is required to submit a rehabilitation plan for approval.
-Indiana Landmarks will require the removal of the house’s aluminum siding and restoration of the original wood underneath as part of a rehabilitation plan for the house.
-Reopening the original front porch is encouraged.
-Additional acreage may be available for purchase if desired.
+Buyer will be required to submit a rehabilitation plan for approval.
+Indiana Landmarks is completing exterior rehabilitation with masonry chimney repairs, new roof cresting, exterior siding and trim work, front porch rebuild, and exterior painting.
+Price reflects completed exterior work.

-Vernon, population 312, is the county seat of Jennings County, Indiana.
-Nearby, North Vernon, population 6,700, serves as the area’s main commercial center.
-Vernon is located 60 miles north of Louisville, Kentucky, and 67 miles southwest of Indianapolis, Indiana.
-The area affords picturesque rolling hills and farm land and is within 30 minutes of Interstate I-65.
-For more information, contact Indiana Landmarks’ Southern Regional Office at email@example.com or 812-284-4534.
+National Register-listed Vernon is the county seat of Jennings County, Indiana, with a population of 312 people.
+Nearby North Vernon, is the area’s main commercial center, with a population of 6,700.
+Vernon is located 60 miles north of Louisville, KY, and 67 miles southwest of Indianapolis, Indiana.
+The area includes picturesque rolling hills, recreational amenities, and farmland, all within 30 minutes of Interstate I-65.